DerekPascarella/UniversalDreamcastPatcher/README.md

 The steps for automatically creating a patch are as follows.

 1. In the "Step 1" box, select the original, unmodified disc image as "Original GDI".
 Then, select the modified disc image as "Modified GDI".
 2. In the "Step 2" box, supply a filename for the DCP patch.
-Note that the base filename of the DCP will be used when the patching application generates the patched GDI (e.g. a patch file named "My Game (v1.0).dcp" will result in a patched GDI folder named "My Game (v1.0) [GDI]").
+Note that the base filename of the DCP will be used when the patching application generates the patched GDI (e.g., a patch file named "My Game (v1.0).dcp" will result in a patched GDI folder named "My Game (v1.0) [GDI]").
 3. In the "Step 3" box, select whether a custom IP.BIN file should be used when building the patch.
 In many cases, patch developers won't bother with this step, but there are several advantages in enabling these options:
    * **Region-Free** - Patched disc image (output) can be booted on any ODE or emulator, regardless of region setting, and without enabling region-free options within the ODE or emulator itself.
    * **VGA** - If supported, patched disc image (output) can be booted in VGA mode on any ODE or emulator, regardless of VGA auto-patching settings within the ODE or emulator itself.